 Running a cord stockist business can be very time-consuming and complex.
 You’ll have to import cords from various countries and therefore deal with international taxes plus import fees.

-Keep in mind that you’ll need a lot of space for storage and that shipping boxes of cords requires managing heavy packages every single day.
+Keep in mind that you’ll need a lot of space for storage and that shipping boxes of cords require you to manage heavy packages every single day.

 That’s a wrap!